Krogan: Biology

+Nakmor Kesh (left) beside her grandfather Nakmor Drack (right), as they appear in Mass Effect: Andromeda.
+Their contrasting facial plating, coloration, and weathered features illustrate variation in krogan age and facial structure.

 In terms of physical appearance, the krogan have been variously described as a horny toad crossed with a stegosaurus, or "toads with sharp teeth".
 Krogan are usually more than 7 feet tall; the large shoulder humps on a krogan individual store fluids and nutrients, which enables them to survive for extended periods without food or water.
 Krogan naturally reproduce and mature at an extremely high rate, and are also capable of living for centuries, sometimes well over a thousand years, before dying a natural death.
 Biotic individuals are rare, though those who do possess the talent are typically quite strong in their abilities.
 Battlemasters such as Urdnot Wrex are elite warriors who combine biotic abilities with advanced weaponry and tactics.

 Krogan possess a thick and nearly impervious hide, which is extremely hardy and very resistant to cuts, scrapes, and contusions.
 A mature krogan's skin is similar to a tortoise's in quality, whereas a younger krogan has finer skin, which looks softer and is scaly like a lizard.
 Similar to a newborn baby's skull with soft bones, a young krogan's crest consists of many smaller segments that have yet to form into a solid plate.
 Male krogan who reach an older developmental age has a full crown with large spikes.
 Krogan also possess multiple secondary and tertiary organs for all of their major bodily systems, which serve as backups should the primary organ be damaged.
 Krogan have four testicles which reside in distinct sacks.
 Krogan are also highly resistant to radiation, poisons, and extreme temperatures.
 Krogan can enter a “blood rage” in which they become impervious to pain, and are said to be virtually impossible to paralyze.